 As part of Schwabe’s commission he completed a large painting entitled Voluntary Land Workers in a Flax Field, Podington, Northamptonshire in a studio on Kings Road, Chelsea.
 The flax camp was in Podington, one of several in Northamptonshire, as flax culture had been revived to supply the demands of aeroplane manufacture and specifically fabric to cover the aircraft’s wings.
 Schwabe shows women tying the flax plants in small sheaves by twisting a few stems round them just below the seed bolls, while others stook them in much the same way as wheat.
 In the background is their camp of old army camouflaged bell tents supplied by the War Office, in which seven girls would be accommodated for about two months – the women being under semi-military discipline.
 Both oil paintings form part of the Imperial War Museums collection.
 Schwabe gradually gave up painting in oils and concentrated more on drawing with pen, pencil and watercolour.

-Dr Clarke is author of the first biography of the life of Randolph Schwabe (2012), from which this article draws, and books Evelyn Dunbar: War and Country (2006) and Women’s Land Army (2008) as seen through the eyes of artists, both published by Sansom & Company.
+Dr Clarke is author of the first biography of the life of Randolph Schwabe (2012), and the books Evelyn Dunbar: War and Country (2006) and Women’s Land Army (2008) as seen through the eyes of artists, both published by Sansom & Company.